-From each plot 10 plants were randomly selected at harvesting time, to determined growth and yield components for both crops.
-While the yield was estimated from the whole plot (kg) and then converted to ton/ha.
+From each plot, 10 plants were randomly selected at harvest time to determined growth and yield components for both crops.
+The yield was estimated from the whole plot (kg) and then converted to ton/ha.

 Maize: plant height (cm), ear length and diameter (cm), number of grains/row, ear weight (g), 100-grain weight (g) and grain yield (ton/ha).